CircuitSetup/SID_old/README.md

 ## Spectrum Analyzer

-The spectrum analyzer works through a built-in microphone.
-Is shows ten frequency bands.
+The spectrum analyzer (or rather: frequency-separated vu meter) works through a built-in microphone.
+This microphone is located behind the right hand center hole of the enclosure.

 Sticky peaks are optional, they can be switched on/off in the Config Portal and by typing *50 followed by OK on the remote.

 ## Games